cucumber/cucumber-jvm/examples/java-gradle/README.md

 ## Solution

 One possible solution is to use Cucumber's `Main` class to run your tests.
-You can do this by using `javaexec` task in Gradle.
+You can do this by using the `javaexec` task in Gradle.

 ## Running